conterra/mapapps-conditional-renderer/src/main/js/bundles/dn_conditionalrenderer/README.md

                     }
                 ]
             }
-        ]
+        ],
+        "layerRendererScalesMapping3D": []
     }
 }
 ```

-The configuration of the bundle includes one main configuration item: `layerRendererScalesMapping`.<br>
+The configuration of the bundle includes two main configuration item: `layerRendererScalesMapping2D` and `layerRendererScalesMapping3D`.<br>
-`layerRendererScalesMapping` is a list of configuration respective to each layer needed to be configured for conditional rendering.<br>
+These are lists of configurations respective to each layer needed to be configured for conditional rendering.<br>
+`layerRendererScalesMapping2D` configures all 2D layers and `layerRendererScalesMapping3D` all 3D layers.
+Based on the viewmode of the view these will replace each other.<br>
-Each item of the list of `layerRendererScalesMapping` has the following configuration:
+Each item of the list of `layerRendererScalesMapping`s has the following configuration:

 | Property                 | Type             | Possible Values | Default | Description           |
 |--------------------------|------------------|-----------------|---------|-----------------------|